rosyberti/website/python-visualization/scatterplot.md

 ![Your First Scatterplot]({{ site.baseurl }}/images/python-visualization/scatterplot/first-scatterplot.png)

+This is a great start!
 We will discuss how to format this new plot next.

 ## How To Format Scatterplots in Python Using Matplotlib